 Join the orchestra!
-General interest meeting October 5

 The Middle East Music Orchestra was funded by a Chancellor’s Seed Grant and provides opportunity for study, exploration, and performance of various genres of Middle Eastern music in its broadest sense, as well as collaboration with the community, scholars and students in the interdisciplinary Middle Eastern and Islamic Studies program.

 The underlying focus of the orchestra is on the theoretical and practical aspects of maqam, the principal musical modal system associated with this region of the world.
-Through its work, the orchestra will perform classical, modern, and popular genres from the Middle East and North Africa, in classical, devotional, folk, and urban forms.
-The repertoire will include instrumental and vocal pieces, sung in a variety of languages that reflect the centuries-long interaction of Arab, Turkish, Persian, Armenian, Greek, Kurdish, Assyrian, and Sephardic Jewish cultures in the region.
+Through its work, the orchestra performs classical, modern, and popular genres from the Middle East and North Africa, in classical, devotional, folk, and urban forms.
+The repertoire includes instrumental and vocal pieces, sung in a variety of languages that reflect the centuries-long interaction of Arab, Turkish, Persian, Armenian, Greek, Kurdish, Assyrian, and Sephardic Jewish cultures in the region.
 The Middle East Music Orchestra is based on inclusive culture of collaboration across artistic and academic disciplines, embracing the Rutgers community’s diversity and demonstrating its rich cultural potential – telling the Rutgers Newark story through performances, research, and learning.